 Platform as a service (PaaS)

-Platform-as-a-service (PaaS) refers to cloud computing services that supply an on-demand environment for developing, testing, delivering, and managing software applications.
+Platform as a service refers to cloud computing services that supply an on-demand environment for developing, testing, delivering, and managing software applications.
 PaaS is designed to make it easier for developers to quickly create web or mobile apps, without worrying about setting up or managing the underlying infrastructure of servers, storage, network, and databases needed for development.
 To learn more, see What is PaaS?

 Software as a service (SaaS)

-Software-as-a-service (SaaS) is a method for delivering software applications over the Internet, on demand and typically on a subscription basis.
+Software as a service is a method for delivering software applications over the Internet, on demand and typically on a subscription basis.
 With SaaS, cloud providers host and manage the software application and underlying infrastructure, and handle any maintenance, like software upgrades and security patching.
 Users connect to the application over the Internet, usually with a web browser on their phone, tablet, or PC.
 To learn more, see What is SaaS?

 How cloud computing works